hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > They bring upon the company, or the place.
 >
-> Altho' they call their company select,
+> Although they call their company select,
 >
 > Yet their good word alone will not protect
 >
 > Them always — two instances I have seen,
 >
-> At Bow street, and St. Martin's lane,
+> At Bow street, and Saint Martin's lane,
 >
 > I mean: Where the whole company were lately caught,
 >